Mary-Tyler-Moore/quasar-echarts/README.md

 # Quasar ECharts (quasar-echarts)

-Dashboard using Quasar and ECharts
+A cool dashboard using Quasar and ECharts.
+I would like to add some GL examples from https://www.echartsjs.com/examples/en/index.html#chart-type-globe

 ## Demo